TIBCOSoftware/cic-cli-core/README.md

 ## Get started

-- Since this CLI is based on the oclif framework, check out [oclif](https://oclif.io/) and then install it on your machine.
+- This CLI is based on oclif framework, you will first need to install [oclif](https://oclif.io/) framework on your machine.

   ```bash
   npm install -g oclif@1.18.0